The Acciaioli family in Brazil.

 The Folgado Achioli descent is huge; it includes three Portuguese titled families, the Counts of Avilez, the Counts of Galveas, and the Viscounts of Reguengo.

 The main Portuguese family line begins with Zenóbio Achioli, born around 1535 and deceased in the Madeira in May 20, 1598.
 He inherited the family’s entailed property from his elder brother Francisco Achioli who died in August 20, 1562 without issue.
 Zenóbio Achioli was a fidalgo cavaleiro da casa real, that is to say, he held a hereditary title of fidalgo (nobleman) that is similar to the titles of nobile in the Italian patriciates, or that of Junker in Prussia.
-Zenóbio Achioli married Maria de Vasconciellos in May 19, 1562.
-She was the daughter of Duarte Mendes de Vasconciellos and of Joana Rodrigues Mondragão, and a great-grandaughter of João Gonçalves Zarco, who discovered the Madeira in 1418.
-The Vasconciellos family in Madeira was a junior branch of a very old Portuguese noble lineage; the family was descended from the 9th century Visigothic nobility and was related to D. Leonor Teles de Meneses, Queen of Portugal, married to King D. Fernando I the fair; they held several top court positions in the 15th and 16th century.
-The line that stems from Maria de Vasconciellos and Zenóbio Achioli still bears today the double name Achioli de Vasconciellos, now written Accioli de Vasconciellos.
+Zenóbio Achioli married Maria de Vasconcellos in May 19, 1562.
+She was the daughter of Duarte Mendes de Vasconcellos and of Joana Rodrigues Mondragão, and a great-grandaughter of João Gonçalves Zarco, who discovered the Madeira in 1418.
+The Vasconcellos family in Madeira was a junior branch of a very old Portuguese noble lineage; the family was descended from the 9th century Visigothic nobility and was related to D. Leonor Teles de Meneses, Queen of Portugal, married to King D. Fernando I the fair; they held several top court positions in the 15th and 16th century.
+The line that stems from Maria de Vasconcellos and Zenóbio Achioli still bears today the double name Achioli de Vasconcellos, now written Accioli de Vasconcellos.

-They had nine children, but descent follows from just two of them: the eldest, Zenóbio Achioli de Vasconciellos, and a younger brother, João Baptista Achioli.
+They had nine children, but descent follows from just two of them: the eldest, Zenóbio Achioli de Vasconcellos, and a younger brother, João Baptista Achioli.

 Moura Achioli, hereditary military commanders of Olinda.